nesaku/SpotifyInfo/README.md

 There are two ways you can use SpotifyInfo:

-1. Visit [spotifyinfo.netlify.app](spotifyinfo.netlify.app) and paste the Spotify track url into the input box.
+1. Visit [spotifyinfo.netlify.app](spotifyinfo.netlify.app) and paste the Spotify track URL/URI into the input box.
-2. Replace `https://open.spotify.com` of any url with `spotifyinfo.netlify.app`.
+2. Replace `https://open.spotify.com` of any URL/URI with `spotifyinfo.netlify.app`.
 Then click the "Fetch Data" button.
-3. Append `https://open.spotify.com` of any url with `spotifyinfo.netlify.app`.
+3. Append `https://open.spotify.com` of any URL/URI with `spotifyinfo.netlify.app`.
 Then click the "Fetch Data" button.

 ### How Does This Work? - Scraping